ernst-bablick/nighthawk/README.md

 Terminal, ...) will also be tracked  and automatically be added to the numbers of the last file worked on.

-Filenames and accumulated  worktime will be stored in a  SQLite database which will  preserve  the data  even  if  no  NeoVim  instance is  active.
+Filenames and accumulated work time will be stored in a  SQLite database which will  preserve  the data  even  if  no  NeoVim  instance is  active.
 Multiple instances of NeoVim will all store the data in one database.

-Stored data of the  databse can be deleted with NeoVim commands  as soon as it is not required anymore.
+Stored data of the database can be deleted with NeoVim commands  as soon as it is not required anymore.

 ## Installation